jerm-jerm/quartz/content/DND Mystrala/1. The World/1 Locations/1 Major Places/Karsus Folly.md

 ## Other General Notes
 A magician named Igor, who we met in the [[Delmiri Desert]], lost his position in Karsus Folly because of a person named Kludstein.

-The unknown clockwork apparatus that opened a portal destroying the [[Voidwing Sisterhood]] originated in Karsus Folly.
+The unknown clockwork apparatus that opened a portal destroying the [[Voidwing Sisterhood]] originated in Karsus Folly (and was later discovered to have been created by Alexi Faraday).

 ![[Mystrala.png]]